quangtricao/library-database-seeding/README.md

 Database seeding script for the following library [platform](https://cqtri-fsproject.netlify.app/).

-The script create collections: authors, books, and genres.
-It also create two bridge table collections that feature many-to-many relationship: bookauthors and bookgenres.
+The script create collections: authors, books, genres, users, bookauthors, and bookgenres.
+It also updates one account's role to be ADMIN.

 ## Getting started